-The focus here is primarily on gross attributes of hydrographic fields (temperature, salinity, density, and density stratification) and circulation characteristics (seasonal-mean flow, weather band variations, and tidal fluctuations), including their geographic variations and water column vertical structure.
-Companion OSAMP reports cover waves, sediment transport, and other water properties such as oxygen concentration, none of which are addressed here.
-Our three main aims are to (a) review relevant literature, (b) use available observations to characterize the area, and (c) describe the output from a representative regional numerical hydrodynamic simulation configured to model the system realistically using up-to-date techniques including data assimilation.
-In the companion Part 2 report, the findings of a new observational campaign will be presented.
+The focus here is primarily on gross attributes of hydrographic fields (temperature, salinity, density, and density stratification) and circulation characteristics (seasonal-mean flow, variations at weather-band timescales of 1-10 days, and tidal fluctuations), including their geographic variations and water column vertical structure.
+Companion OSAMP reports cover waves, sediment transport, and other water properties such as oxygen concentration, none of which are addressed in this report.
+Our three main aims here are to (a) review relevant literature, (b) use available observations to characterize the area, and (c) describe the output from a representative regional numerical hydrodynamic simulation configured to model the system realistically using up-to-date techniques including data assimilation.
+In the companion Part 2 report (Ullman and Codiga 2010) the findings of a new observational campaign are presented, including additional water properties (oxygen, Chlorophyll, turbidity, and euphotic depth) and waves.